64bit-polygon/raven-writer/README.md

 - Refreshes those localizations at a given interval
 - Transforms simple markdown in your content into HTML strings
 - Allows for dynamic interpolation of string values into your content
-- Easily gets values by key
+- Easily gets values by term

 ---